5 Best Virtual and Outsourced Accounting Services for Small Businesses in 2020

 Merritt Bookkeeping plans and pricing

 Merritt Bookkeeping offers a flat monthly rate of $190, which beats out most of the competition.
-Unfortunately, Merritt doesn’t offer many of the services that other providers we compared do, like payroll management, invoicing, or tax filing, but it provides enough bookkeeping services to free up valuable time.
+Unfortunately, Merritt doesn’t offer many of the services that other providers we compared do, like payroll management, invoicing, or tax filing, but it provides enough outsourced accounting services to free up valuable time.

 Best for established startups: inDinero